AnHosu/iot_poc/pubsub.md

 # Publishing and Subscribing with AWS IoT
 In this demonstration, we will add upon the [previous](https://github.com/AnHosu/iot_poc/blob/master/publishing.md "simple publishing") tutorial by having our gateway device, the Raspberry Pi, subscribe to messages on a topic.
-With publishing, the information flow is from the device to AWS IoT, but with subscribing, the flow is reversed to be from AWS IoT to the client we configure.
+With publishing, the information flow is from the device to AWS IoT, but with subscribing, the flow is reversed to be from AWS IoT to the client we configure to our device.
 As we will see, the ability to subscribe as well as publish, is extremely useful for structuring and managing devices remotely.<br>
 In general terms, we want our device to do the following
 ```
 prepare the sensor